 “I’m glad they still have intramural sports and made up different games,” said Pablo Ramos, a sophomore soccer tennis player.
 “This is a fun way of still getting to play.”

-Aliyah Beverly, a health science major, said the participant limit can make it more difficult to meet a lot of new people, but “It’s fun stuff to do – especially with COVID,” said Beverly, a freshman team relay challenge participant.
+Aliyah Beverly, a health science major, said the participant limit can make it more difficult to meet a lot of new people, but “It’s fun stuff to do – especially with COVID,” said Beverly, a sophomore team relay challenge participant.
 “To be able to compete, have fun and make friends while doing it, that’s all you can ask for,” she said.

-“I think that it has been organized well,” said Tyler Walsh, a junior on the relay team, Treadwell’s Trophies.
+“I think that it has been organized well,” said Tyler Walsh, a senior on the relay team, Treadwell’s Trophies.
 “This is a really good outlet for me to put my competitive nature to use.”

 Bemmel said the biggest challenge has been getting students to register for sports they have never heard of or played.
 However, Bemmel said that once students saw how the sports were played, they would start gaining interest, and students would ask if there was still availability to sign up.